-Trump’s Team Promotes Punishment For Hillary: Her Attempt At Manipulating Election Makes Putin’s Small Potatoes?
-(Opinion)
+Trump’s Team Promotes Punishment For Hillary: Her Alleged Attempt At Manipulating Election Makes Putin’s Small Potatoes?
+[Opinion]

 Donald Trump appears to be distancing himself from his promise to appoint a special prosecutor to go after Hillary Clinton, which was something he was champing at the bit to do while on the campaign trail.
 Trump might be laying off going after Hillary when it comes to holding her accountable in a court of law, but a member of his team is looking at punishing the former Democratic candidate.
-Trump’s future White House Communications Director Sean Spicer feels punishment for Hillary’s ill-fated attempt at influencing the election is in order.
+Trump’s future White House Communications Director Sean Spicer feels that punishment for Hillary’s alleged ill-fated attempt at influencing the election is in order.

-The accusations against Putin are small potatoes when you look at what Hillary has done, which is basically the train of thought fueling Spicer’s reasons for saying Hillary should be punished.
+The accusations against Putin are small potatoes when you look at what Hillary has allegedly done, which is basically the train of thought fueling Spicer’s reasons for saying Hillary should be punished.
 That’s probably not the only reason Spicer threw punishment on the table for Hillary during a recent interview.
 He cleverly turned around the topic of the conversation about Putin and slid in Hillary’s past deeds.
-It’s not Trump saying this, but his future White House Communications Director who is questioning the level of scrutiny surrounding Putin over the accusations of him having a hand in attempting to undermine U.S. democracy, reports the Independent.
+It’s not Trump saying this, but his future White House communications director who is questioning the level of scrutiny surrounding Putin over the accusations of him having a hand in attempting to undermine U.S. democracy, reports the Independent.

 Chavous: #America is really uneasy with the coziness that #DonaldTrump has with #Putin. #KellyFile pic.twitter.com/dXUNVng5zQ